tatsumoto-ren/matrix-consume/README.md

 You can create systemd units for each config file you have.
 To start all systemd units, run `systemctl --user --all start 'matrix-consume-*'`

+For convenience, systemd timer files are also created.
+If you want to use a systemd timer as a replacement for cron, before enabling and starting the timer edit the corresponding `.service` file, set `Type=oneshot` and add `--one-shot` to run parameters.